Information, services and support during COVID-19

-- No cases and one death from a previously cleared case reported in the past 24 hours
+- Zero cases acquired locally in the past 24 hours

 Current restrictions in Victoria

-- The State of Emergency in Victoria is in place until Sunday 6 December.
+- The State of Emergency in Victoria has been extended until 11:59pm Monday 15 March 2021.

-- Last Step restrictions apply across Victoria.
+- COVIDSafe Summer restrictions (with some revised conditions) apply across Victoria.
 The same restrictions apply in regional Victoria and metropolitan Melbourne.